The Giant Panda Breeding Research Base specializes in baby pandas and their care.

 The best time to visit is in the morning, during feeding time between 8:30 and 10:00.
 After then, it's likely that the bears will be indulging in their favorite pastime.
 Sleeping!

-The Research Center also offers volunteer programs where participants can learn more about giant pandas and help take care of them.
-See more information of giant panda volunteer program.
+The Research Center offers volunteer programs where participants can learn more about giant pandas and help take care of them.
+See more information on giant panda volunteer programs.

 Note: Chengdu Giant Panda Breeding and Research Base began suspending the program that allows visitors to hold a panda and take pictures on December 11, 2014, and the exact reopening date has yet set.
 Now, only Bifengxia Giant Panda Base and Dujiangyan Panda Valley allow visitors to hold pandas and take pictures.